psteinb/pain-of-performance-portability/slides.md

 :notes[

-report bugs and questions there!
+- report bugs and questions there!
+- opinions are my own

 :]